Q&A on the International Accord

 How many signatories does the International Accord have?

 Which major brands did and which did not sign the International Accord?

 Which brands must sign the Accord?

-Currently we are primarily calling upon brands that have production in Bangladesh to sign the Accord.
+We are primarily calling on brands that produce products in Bangladesh to sign the Accord.
 As soon as a new country programme is in place, we will call for brands sourcing from that country to sign as well.

 Is the Accord only about inspecting and fixing factories?